Correlation Between BMO Balanced and Mackenzie Balanced

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in BMO Balanced ESG are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days BMO Balanced ESG has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of very healthy basic indicators, BMO Balanced is not utilizing all of its potentials.
-The current stock price disarray, may contribute to short-term losses for the investors.
+The recent stock price disarray, may contribute to short-term losses for the investors.

 Mackenzie Balanced